EDUCATION

 Suspicious Account Activity

-If you suspect your bank account information has been compromised due to unfamiliar transactions, contact First State Bank and Trust immediately at 651.439.5195.
-Our staff will help assist you in the process of closing your compromised account and opening a new account to protect your account information and funds.
+If you suspect your bank account information has been compromised due to unfamiliar transactions, contact First State Bank and Trust immediately at 651-439-5195.
+Our staff will help close your compromised account and open a new account to protect your account information and funds.

 Identity Theft